jacktrusler/cheat_sheets/docs/git.md

 **Staged**: files that have been *copied into* the index (.git/index), but have not been committed.
 This is done by the `git add <file>` command.

 ![The staging process](https://git-scm.com/book/en/v2/images/lifecycle.png)

-Git has three main types of objects that are stored:
-Blobs: which are usually files that are compressed and hashed
-Trees: which are structures that point to the files, analogous to directories
-Commits: which store information about the hash values, who saved them, when and why they were saved.

 ## Configuration
 ```